Factbox: GFG Alliance to maintain rapid pace of expansion

 GFG Alliance, a $10 billion industrials, energy, banking and real estate conglomerate, also has a global property portfolio and a financing arm.

-* July 2, 2017 - GFG Alliance signs agreement to acquire deeply indebted Australian steel company Arrium Ltd and says it plans to modernize the aging steelworks, together with Arrium’s mining and steel distribution businesses.
+* July 2, 2017 - GFG Alliance signs agreement to acquire deeply indebted Australian steel company Arrium Ltd and says it plans to modernise the ageing steelworks, together with Arrium’s mining and steel distribution businesses.
 The price is not disclosed.

 * Sept 2 - Liberty House says it will pump $1 billion into steel-making capacity in Australia, and plans a 100-day review of the South Australian steel plant.